lsun1/hrla29-mysql-review/README.md

 # mysql-review

 #Exercise-1 <br />
 Install any dependencies you need and write a start script for your server.
-Build out your express server and route your requests (GET, POST, DELETE) to your controller.
-Controller functionality can be merely a console.log at this point.
-Make sure that your requests are hitting your endpoints.
+Make sure that your requests are hitting your endpoints (test through Postman or Insomnia).

 #Exercise-2 <br />
 Create an index.js file in your database directory.
 Inside of that file, use sequelize to establish a connection to your database.